Legal issues

 Pol. „To pewnie ciśnienie…”

-If you feel sleepy or unfocused, there it’s another diagnosis that seems to be shared by many a Polish Grandma: "It's probably the atmospheric pressure."
+If you feel sleepy or unfocused, the odds are it's not the lack of sleep that is to blame - at least according to the diagnosis shared by many a Polish Grandma: "It's probably the atmospheric pressure."

 There is research that indicates that indeed, atmospheric pressure can impact our mood and even health.